Edwards-R/redlist_docs/wider_data/plan.md

 a) Are there 300,000 unique to-species records in iRecord, using the BWARS scientific standard data de-duplication routine

-b) What does 'reliable' mean in the iRecord dataset
+b) What does 'reliable' mean in the context of a Red List and the iRecord dataset

 c) How reliable is the iRecord dataset